trexop/tTypo/README.md

 ![1](/img/screenshots/Screenshot_1.png)

 You can store even big text, it will appear in localstorage.
-Hover icon with mouse cursor to see what this cell represents.
+Hover icon with mouse cursor to see what this cell represents, click it to delete one.

 ![2](/img/screenshots/Screenshot_2.png)